What is Interview Bias and How to Avoid It | Thomas.co

 Stereotyping

-These are generalised opinions formed over time about how people from a given gender, religion or race, think, act, feel, or respond.
+These are generalized opinions formed over time about how people from a given gender, religion or race, think, act, feel, or respond.
 Example: Presuming that a woman would prefer a desk job over working in engineering is a form of stereotyping bias.

 Inconsistent questioning

 This is where different questions are asked to different candidates.
-Example: You may ask a caucasian male candidate to describe what their university experience was like compared to a candidate who is a person of colour, where you only ask about work experience.
+Example: You may ask a caucasian male candidate to describe what their university experience was like compared to a candidate who is a person of color, where you only ask about work experience.

 Negative emphasis